hyecheol123/generic-auth-api/README.md

 To configure the typescript development environment easily, [gts](https://github.com/google/gts) has been used.
 Based on the `gts` style rules, I modified some to enforce rules more strictly.
 To see the modification, please check [`.eslintrc.json` file](https://github.com/hyecheol123/generic-auth-api/blob/main/.eslintrc.json).

+For the database, this project is relying on [MariaDB](https://mariadb.org/), which almost identical with the MySQL.

+- express